 Due to the limitation of data acquisition, this review failed to conduct subgroup analysis according to the severity and age of the participants according to the preset condition.
+According to the preset, a funnel plot would be applied to explore the possibility of publication bias, if ten or more trials were included in a meta-analysis of the primary outcome.
+However, there was no meta-analysis meeting the above requirements in this review, so no funnel plot was conducted.